-New customers are coming in every week, so you’re certain that business is growing.
-But a quick look at your financials shows your bottom line hasn’t budged a bit.
-You know you have more customers than before, so this doesn’t make sense.
+New customers are coming in every week, so you’re certain your business is growing.
+But a quick look at your financials shows your bottom line hasn’t budged.
+You have more customers than before, so what’s going on?

-Analyzing your Customer Lifetime Value (CLTV) can bridge the gap in understanding between your perceived performance and the actual bottom line.
+Analyzing your Customer Lifetime Value (CLTV or LTV) can bridge the gap between your perceived performance and your actual bottom line.

 Of course, that’s easier said than done.

 Often talked about but still overlooked, Customer Lifetime Value measures how much your customers are genuinely worth.
-Unfortunately, determining CLTV is not as straightforward as it is important.
-To add to the complexity, how to calculate customer LTV will vary from business to business.
+Unfortunately, determining CLTV isn’t as straightforward as it is important.
+To complicate matters, how to calculate LTV will vary from business to business.

-Regardless of importance, it’s estimated only 42% of companies can calculate this critical metric correctly.
+It’s no surprise, then, that only an estimated 42% of companies calculate this critical metric correctly.

 What Is Customer Lifetime Value?

-Customer Lifetime Value (also known as CLTV or CLV) or Lifetime Value (LTV) is often seen as the “true north” of marketing metrics.
-CLTV is an all-encompassing figure that can be used to highlight the importance of value creation for your customers.
-Ultimately, this focus allows for the strategic planning necessary for long-term and sustained growth of your business.
+Customer Lifetime Value is the amount a customer is expected to spend with your business during the “lifetime” of their relationship with you.
+Also known as CLTV, CLV, or Lifetime Value (LTV), it can be used to highlight the importance of value creation for your customers.
+Ultimately, this focus allows for the strategic planning necessary for the long-term, sustainable growth of your business.

 The power of Customer Lifetime Value lies in the incorporation of key metrics that directly impact future revenue.
-CLTV incorporates everything from conversion percentages, customer rates, retention, and much more.
+CLTV incorporates conversion percentages, customer rates, customer retention, and much more.

 In its simplest form, Customer Lifetime Value tells you how much value your customers have brought throughout the entirety of their relationship with your business.
 In fact, revenue is just the sum of CLTV for every single one of your customers.

 Why Does Customer Lifetime Value Matter?

 The connection between CLTV and revenue is clear, but the benefit goes far beyond that.
 Customer Lifetime Value is a valuable health indicator for your company.
-This analysis reveals information about your business that you would not have otherwise uncovered.
+This analysis reveals information about your business that you wouldn’t otherwise uncover.

 Loyalty & Retention